 What's in our Nature Walk Bag?

-Science Journal–we use this to write or draw things we saw on our nature walks.
+Science Journal--we use this to write or draw things we saw on our nature walks.
 It may be making a list of the bugs we saw, sketching an interesting flower, or doing a bark rubbing, but we always try to journal about our time outside.
 The kids also record our science experiments in this journal.
-For example, the picture below shows the journal page from my Second Grader after Testing for Air Science Experiment.
+For example, the picture below shows the journal page after our Testing for Air Science Experiment.

-Bug Catching Kit–My boys love bugs.
+Bug Catching Kit--My boys love bugs.
 It is easier to observe insects when you can catch them and get a closer look.
-We always release them into the wild so they can go about their business…unless the three year old stomps on them.
+We always release them into the wild so they can go about their business.

 We use and love the Fun With Nature Take-Along Guide.
 It is a compilation of 7 books: Caterpillars, Bugs and Butterflies; Frogs, Toads and Turtles; Snakes, Salamanders and Lizards; Rabbits, Squirrels and Chipmunks; Tracks, Scats and Signs; and Trees, Leaves and Bark.